China: Many Chinese dead, hurt in North Korea traffic crash

 - Scott Pruitt before the EPA: Fancy homes, a shell company and friends with money

+Footage on Chinese state broadcaster CCTV showed the mangled wreckage of a bus in the dark with rain falling.
+Rescue vehicles were on the scene, and injured were shown being treated in hospital.

-China and North Korea share a lengthy border and China is North Korea’s largest trading partner, although commerce has dropped off by about 90 percent under United Nations sanctions.
+China and North Korea share a lengthy border.
+China is North Korea’s largest trading partner, although commerce has dropped off by about 90 percent under United Nations sanctions.

 Chinese tourists are among the largest groups of visitors to the isolated, hard-line communist state, often paying homage at sites related to China’s military intervention in the 1950-53 Korean War.